 Heading 2: Heading 2 style is the first subtitle style.

-For example, a note might have its styles for document credentials, header and page bottom text, chapter headings, subtitles, text, captions, footnotes, and a list of literature.
+For example, a note might have its styles for document credentials, header and footer text, chapter headings, subtitles, text, captions, footnotes, and a list of literature.

 The more complex the formatting specifications associated with a paragraph, the more sense it makes to assemble them into a style.
 For example, it's very laborious to standardize their position without style definitions if you want to place short paragraphs next to a page.
 Styles, on the other hand, manage paragraph positioning with one command.